OpenHD/OpenHD-ImageBuilder/README.md

 # Open.HD-Image-Builder
-Short version: This project takes a Raspbian-lite base image and modifies it into a Open.HD compatible image.
+Short version:
+This project creates ready to use SD Images for the Open.HD project.

+Supported targets are:
+- Raspberry Pi (0, 2, 3, 3B+, Compute Module)
+- Nanopi Zero Core 2 (likely All FriendlyArm H5 SBC's)

 For the long version, read on.

 ## Using